Gaurav-Kanse/Gaurav-Kanse/README.md

  ↓
 Agents
  ↓
-"Wait, why am I building this?"
+"wait... why am I building Jarvis?"

 Basically:

-Jarvis, but running on my PC and held together by Python.
+Jarvis, but held together by Python and questionable decisions.

 BookBridge

 A full-stack book marketplace.

-Because I thought:
+Because:

 "I should probably build something useful."

 So I did.

-Then I remembered I could've just read a book.
+Then remembered I could've just read a book.

-Built with web technologies and a questionable amount of debugging.
+React Backend Database

 Fake News Detector

 A machine-learning project that tries to determine whether a news article is real or absolute bullshit.

 Ironically, it cannot determine whether my code is bullshit.

-Python Scikit-Learn TF-IDF Machine Learning
+Python Scikit-Learn TF-IDF

-My Development Methodology™
+> development_methodology
+┌───────────────────────────────────────┐
-          HAVE AN IDEA
+│ HAVE AN IDEA                          │
-               │
-               ▼
+└──────────────────┬────────────────────┘
+                   ↓
         "This will take 2 hours"
-               │
-               ▼
+                   ↓
              Start coding
-               │
-               ▼
+                   ↓
            Something breaks
-               │
-               ▼
+                   ↓
-          Google it
+                Google
-               │
-               ▼
+                   ↓
-          Ask AI
+                  AI
-               │
-               ▼
+                   ↓
-       Read StackOverflow
+            StackOverflow
-               │
-               ▼
+                   ↓
          Change random thing
-               │
-               ▼
+                   ↓
               IT WORKS
-               │
-               ▼
+                   ↓
-      DON'T TOUCH ANYTHING
+        DO NOT TOUCH ANYTHING
-               │
-               ▼
+                   ↓
                git add .
-               │
-               ▼
+                   ↓
               git commit
-               │
-               ▼
+                   ↓
                git push
-               │
-               ▼
+                   ↓
-        "Wait what did I just
+       "wait what did I just push"
-             commit?"
-               │
-               ▼
+                   ↓
                  ERROR
-My Relationship With Linux

-It's complicated.

-Linux:
+> relationship_with_linux

-"You can do whatever you want."
+Linux: You can do whatever you want.

-Me:
-"Really?"

-Linux:
-"Yes."

-Me:
+Me: Really?
-"Can I change this?"

-Linux:
+Linux: Yes.
-"Yes."

-Me:
-"Can I automate this?"
+Me: Can I automate this?

-Linux:
+Linux: Yes.
-"Yes."

-Me:
-"Can I break this?"
+Me: Can I break this?

-Linux:
-"..."

-Me:
-"Can I?"

-Linux:
+Linux: sudo
-"sudo."

-Me:
+Me: ...alright.

-"Alright."
-Things Linux Has Taught Me
+Things Linux taught me
 Linux is easy.
 Linux is powerful.
 Linux is flexible.
 Linux is customizable.